 - Mortality rates for eye cancer in the UK are highest in people aged 90+ (2012-2014).

 - Since the early 1970s, eye cancer mortality rates have decreased by more than a half (54%) in the UK, with a similar decrease in males (56%) and females (54%).

 - Over the last decade, eye cancer mortality rates have remained stable in the UK, for males and females combined and separately.

-The latest statistics available for eye cancer in the UK are; incidence 2013 and mortality 2014.
+The latest statistics available for eye cancer in the UK are; incidence 2015, mortality 2014 and survival 2009-2013.
 Risk factors information are in production.
-Reliable survival data for the UK is currently not available.

 The ICD code for eye cancer is ICD-10 C69.

 European Age-Standardised Rates were calculated using the 1976 European Standard Population (ESP) unless otherwise stated as calculated with ESP2013.
 ASRs calculated with ESP2013 are not comparable with ASRs calculated with ESP1976.

 Lifetime risk estimates were calculated using incidence, mortality, population and all-cause mortality data for 2010-2012 due to the small number of cases.

 Most cases of eye cancer are in the uvea; accordingly most evidence cited on our risk factors page is for uveal melanoma specifically rather than eye cancer overall.
 The specific cancer type is stated where possible.